F1 McLaren (sculpture)

 F1 McLaren is a bronze sculpture in Monaco, located at Portier Roundabout, within the district of Monte-Carlo.
 It commemorates the victory of the McLaren race team in the 1998 Monaco Grand Prix of the Formula One Championship, and depicts a McLaren MP4/13 open-wheel race car, that was used by its drivers.
 The sculpture was designed by Christian Maas, and was unveiled on 4 June 2000.

 History

-The McLaren MP4/13 used by the in the 1998 Formula One World Championship, which was the basis for the sculpture.
+The McLaren MP4/13 used in the 1998 Formula One World Championship, which served as the reference for the sculpture.